 “As a sailor, my father traveled from port to port around the world,” Nelson tells me over coffee in Grand Park.
-This, he explains, played no small role in his father’s determination to leave the Philippines for the States, despite not having any kin or friends there.
+This, he explains, played no small role in his father’s determination to leave the Philippines for the States, despite not having any kin or friends here.

 Two decades later, as a twenty-five year old medical student, Nelson recognizes his parents’ bravery, but he also traces the roots of their adventurous spirit to a time even beyond theirs.

-“My grandfather,” he shares –on his mother’s side– “was a Master sergeant in the Philippine Army.”
+“My grandfather,” he shares –on his mother’s side– “was a Master Sergeant in the Philippine Army.”

 “I could tell that he was a loving, caring person, but also really tough…like my mom!” he says over a laugh.